sequeljs/sequel.js.org/CONTRIBUTING.md

 - Open a new issue in the
   [Issue tracker](https://github.com/sequeljs/sequel.js.org/issues).
 - Fork the repo.
-- Create a new feature branch based off the `master` branch.
+- Create a new feature branch based off the `main` branch.
 - Submit a pull request, referencing any issues it addresses.

 Please try to keep your pull request focused in scope and avoid including